nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 +++
 {{< katex >}}{{< /katex >}}

-Learning how to generate Shakespeare has become the "Hello World" of language models.
-Recently, I've been messing with alternative language models (diffusion language models instead of autoregressive transformers) and the concept of **nonparametric language models** came to my attention.
+Learning how to generate Shakespeare has become the ["Hello World"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) of language models.[^1]
-A model is nonparametric if it does not have parameters which require training (thus, no neural networks).
+Recently, I've been messing with [alternative language models](https://github.com/nathan-barry/tiny-diffusion) (diffusion language models instead of autoregressive transformers) and came across **unbounded n-gram** models.
+These models are purely statistical and don't require optimizing weights or training.

-A year ago, I read paper which scaled a **unbounded n-gram** (nonparametric) language model to trilions of tokens.
-Their model had applications in helping guide LLMs during generation, but had poor open generation capabilities by itself.
+A year ago, I read the paper [Infini-gram](https://arxiv.org/abs/2401.17377) which scaled an unbounded n-gram model to trilions of tokens.
+While their model had applications like supplementing and helping guide LLMs during generation, it did not explore the standalone generation capabilities of the model.

-I'll explain how this nonparametric model works and how I improved its standalone language generation capabilities, as visualized below:
+In this post, I'll explain how this model works, and how I improved its language generation capabilities, as visualized below:

 <img alt="Infini-gram vs GPT" style="max-width: 100%" src="/images/unbounded-n-gram.gif">